-Located on the northern part of the campus bordering the central water feature, the student residential complex is comprisedof three buildings connected by two bridges.
-The residence hall has many team rooms for self- and group-study, a coffee bar, student lounges, game room (with Ping-Pong table, air hockey and foosball), a laundry room with washers and dryers, communal fridges and microwaves, and the Student Affairs Office on the first floor by the main entry and on the second floor (the Associate Dean’s Office).
+The residence hall is comprised of four wings, with two allocated for undergraduate students and two for graduate students.
+The residence hall has many team rooms for self- and group-study, a coffee bar, two student lounges, two game rooms (with TV, Ping-Pong table, air hockey, foosball, board games, and a piano in Block1), a laundry room with washers and dryers, communal fridges and microwaves, outdoor and indoor bike storage, e-print, and the Student Affairs Office on the first floor by the main entry and on the second floor (the Associate Dean’s Office).

+All suites are accessible from the second floor and in some suites, the bedrooms are on the third floor while others are on the first floor.
 Typical suites have a living room, four private single bedrooms (or one two-bed bedroom and two single bedrooms) and two bathrooms with showers.
-You’ll have the opportunity to choose your room type and match yourself with one suitemate/roommate according to the information that you provided on the Suite Assignment Form (SAF).
-Amenities in a suite include study desks, chairs, lamps, single beds (two single beds in double rooms), closets, TVs, kettles, waste baskets, cleaning tools, and drinking water faucet at the sink.
-All suites and common areas are covered by free WiFi Vacuum cleaners, mosquito bats, and sports equipment can be checked out from the RAs/GRFs upon request.
+Amenities in a suite include a sofa, a TV, a kettle, study desks, chairs, lamps, single beds (two single beds in double rooms), closets, waste baskets, cleaning tools, and drinking water faucet at the sink.
+All suites and common areas are covered by free WiFi.
+Vacuum cleaners, mosquito bats, and sports equipment can be checked out from the 1F Student Affairs Office upon request.

 Apply for Housing

-Housing application is open every semester.
-Housing rate for a single bedroom is RMB8000 per semester and a double bedroom (with two single beds) is RMB6000 per person per semester.
-On the Suite Assignment Form (SAF), you have the opportunity to choose either single or double bedroom.
-As the number of double bedrooms are limited, it’s assigned on a first come first served basis.
-Housing will make all efforts to meet the preferences indicated on your SAF and match you up with suitemates/roommates sharing similar living habits and interests, but there’s no guarantee that all of your requests will be granted.
-You may know who your suitemates/roommates are upon arrival.
-The general application process is:
+For GLS students, housing application is open every semester; for graduate students, housing application is available on an academic year basis.
+On the Suite Assignment Form (SAF), students have the opportunity to choose either a single or double bedroom.
+As the number of double bedrooms and single bedrooms are limited, it’s assigned on a first come first served basis.
+Residence Life will make all efforts to meet the preferences indicated on the SAF and match individuals up with roommates and suitemates sharing similar living habits and interests, but there’s no guarantee that all of students’ requests will be granted.
+To apply for housing, please download

 Important Housing Dates: